Introduction

 - Stay Mentally Prepared: Tournaments can last hours, so mental endurance is key.
 Take regular breaks, even for a few minutes, to reset and maintain sharp decision-making.

-- Bankroll Management: Tournament play requires a solid bankroll due to the high variance.
+- Bankroll Management: Due to the high variance, tournament play requires a solid bankroll.
 Stick to tournaments within your bankroll capacity to avoid excessive risk and potential burnout.

 Frequently Asked Questions